arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 This includes understanding things like typeclasses, applicatives, monads, monad transformers, pointfree style, ghci, etc.

+This article will give you insight to how Servant is using these advanced Haskell features, and hopefully make you more productive when using Servant.

 ## Servant Example

 Here is a simple example of using servant-server.
 This code will be referred